podolyanyn/py104_phone_book_project/README.md

 * The method then iterates through all contacts in the phonebook and compares each contact to the search ID.
 If the contact matches the ID, it is added to the found_contacts list.

 * Finally, the method returns the found_contacts list containing all found contacts matching the search ID.

+### Translating our programme to the django platform ()

+We implement the models based on the Contact, PhoneNumber classes